SoniAnmol/Modelling-Dutch-Energy-Communities/README.md

 ## Current state

-This model is currently in development.
+This model under currently in development.
 This document will be updated shortly.

 ## General information